OREGON EVICTION FILINGS

 Spatial patterns

 The map above shows the yearly average eviction filing rate (filings divided by renter households) for each county and census tract (a loose proxy for neighborhoods) for a given time.
-For example, the "Post-Pandemic" button shows the yearly average eviction rate between September 2022 to August 2023 while the "All" button shows the yearly average eviction rate from January 2017 to August 2023.
-You can zoom into the map to see the tract filing rates.
-The color bar on the upper right shows the minimum and maximum rate for both counties and tracts (the higher rates are located at the tract level).
-You can use the search bar in the upper left hand corner to type in an address, place, or county name to zoom to that location and see local rate information.
+For example, the "Post-Pandemic" button shows the yearly average eviction rate between October 2022 to March 2024 while the "All" button shows the yearly average eviction rate from January 2017 to March 2024.

 Eviction is both an urban and rural problem